Farès Chaïbi: Eintracht Frankfurt

 On 30 August 2023, Bundesliga side Eintracht Frankfurt announced the signing of Chaïbi on a five-year contract, for a reported fee of €17 million.
-Chaibi made his debut for Die Adler as a second-half substitute in a 1–1 draw against VFL Bochum in the Bundesliga.
-He scored his first goal for the club in a 3–3 draw against Borussia Dortmund.
-On 9 November 2023, Chaibi scored his first European goal in a 1–0 win over HJK in the Conference League.

 International career

 Chaïbi was born in France and holds both French and Algerian nationalities.
 He was called up to a training camp for the Algeria U20s in October 2020.
+In the March 2023 international break, the French Football Federation showed interest for him to represent their national team, but Chaïbi refused the call up and accepted Algeria's call up instead, as he committed to their national team.
 On 23 March 2023, he debuted with Algeria in a 2–1 2023 Africa Cup of Nations qualification win over Niger.

 In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.

+On 31 May 2026, Chaïbi was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.

 Controversy

-On 14 May 2023, Chaïbi refused to participate in a Ligue 1 match against Nantes due to the game being a part of a league-wide campaign against homophobia, with team kits featuring a rainbow-themed decoration.
+On 14 May 2023, Chaïbi initially refused to participate in a Ligue 1 match against Nantes due to the game being a part of a league-wide campaign against homophobia, with team kits featuring a rainbow-themed decoration.